-This year, the Scientific Committee on Antarctic Research (SCAR) marks six decades of successful international collaboration.
+In 2018, the Scientific Committee on Antarctic Research (SCAR) marked six decades of successful international collaboration.
 Since its first meeting in The Hague on 3-5 February 1958, SCAR has grown an international network of thousands of scientists who share a common ambition to carry out Antarctic science for the benefit of society.

 For more information on the 60th Anniversary of SCAR, see the pdf pdf 60th Anniversary Fact Sheet (104 KB) and the folder press releases .

 SCAR celebrated its 60th anniversary at its 35th Meeting and the Open Science Conference (POLAR2018) in Davos, Switzerland, from 15-26 June 2018.